You Deserve Respect & Recognition.

 This dynamic causes “A” Players to be assigned more work than anybody else.
 As a result, they often burn out or become demotivated when they see the inequity.

 I was an “A” Player.
 I thought workaholism was a positive trait.
-I ignored the bouts of adrenal exhaustion, hives on my eyelids, and incidents of crippling myself with physical issues like the inability to stand up—resembling Quasimodo in The Hunchback of Notre Dame.
+I ignored the bouts of adrenal exhaustion, hives on my eyelids, and incidents of crippling myself with physical issues like the inability to stand up.

 I noticed that many of my peers (especially women) tended to be overachievers and workaholics.
 Often, we were raised in dysfunctional families.
 I discovered some of the following traits from this kind of childhood can be to:

 - Become an approval seeker.